alberttrann/Text_Classifier/README.md

     *   **Brittle Heuristics:** The model was highly dependent on a literal title and a rigid graph structure, and it lacked robustness.
     *   **No Redundancy Control:** The model could easily select multiple sentences that conveyed the same information.

+## **Methodology: Benchmarking and Evaluation Framework**

+To rigorously assess the performance of the summarization models developed in this project, we designed a multi-faceted evaluation framework.
+This framework is built upon industry-standard quantitative metrics, advanced qualitative analysis, and a commitment to fair, controlled comparisons.

+### **1. Evaluation Overview**

+Our primary goal is to measure each model's effectiveness across three crucial dimensions of summary quality:

+*   **Lexical Fidelity:** How well does the generated summary overlap with the words and phrases used in a human-written reference?
+*   **Semantic Fidelity:** How well does the generated summary capture the *meaning* and *semantic content* of the reference, even if the exact wording is different?
+*   **Factual Consistency & Quality:** Is the summary factually accurate according to the original source article, and how does its overall quality (relevance, coherence, conciseness) compare in a reference-free setting?

+To measure these dimensions, we employ a suite of four distinct evaluation metrics: **ROUGE**, **BERTScore**, **Natural Language Inference (NLI)**, and a qualitative assessment using a Large Language Model as an unbiased judge (**LLM-as-a-Judge**).

+### **2. Evaluation Metrics: Reference vs. Reference-Free**

+We utilize both reference-based and reference-free metrics to provide a complete and unbiased picture of model performance.

+*   **Reference-Based Metrics (Comparing to a Human Summary):**
+    *   **ROUGE (Recall-Oriented Understudy for Gisting Evaluation):** This is the industry standard for measuring lexical overlap.
+We report **ROUGE-1** (unigram overlap, for keyword relevance), **ROUGE-2** (bigram overlap, for phrase fluency), and **ROUGE-L** (longest common subsequence, for sentence structure).
+A high ROUGE score indicates that the model is good at selecting the same verbatim sentences as a human.
+    *   **BERTScore:** This metric moves beyond lexical overlap to measure semantic similarity.
+It uses contextual embeddings from BERT to compare the meaning of the generated summary to the reference.
+A high BERTScore F1 indicates that the model has successfully captured the core meaning of the human-written summary, even if it uses different words (e.g., synonyms or paraphrasing).

+*   **Reference-Free Metrics (Comparing to the Source Article):**
+    *   **NLI (Natural Language Inference):** This metric acts as an objective "fact-checker."
+For each sentence in a generated summary, an NLI model determines if it is logically supported by ("entailed by") the source article.
+A high **Entailment** score and a low **Contradiction** score are definitive indicators of a model's factual consistency and its resistance to "hallucinating" information.
+    *   **LLM-as-a-Judge:** For a final, holistic assessment, we use a powerful, unbiased Large Language Model as a qualitative evaluator.
+The LLM scores each summary from 1 to 5 on four key criteria—**Relevance, Faithfulness, Coherence, and Conciseness**—based solely on the original article.
+This provides a human-like assessment of the summary's overall quality and readability.

+### **3. Fair Length Control for Unbiased Comparison**

+A critical aspect of a fair quantitative benchmark is ensuring that all models are compared on an equal footing.
+Since ROUGE and BERTScore are sensitive to summary length, it would be unfair to compare a 3-sentence summary to a 5-sentence one.

+Therefore, for all quantitative benchmarks (ROUGE and BERTScore), we enforce a **dynamic length control** policy.
+For each article in the test set, we first determine the number of sentences in its human-written reference summary.
+All models being evaluated on that article are then tasked with generating a summary of that **exact same length**.
+This ensures that we are purely measuring the quality of each model's content selection, not its ability to adhere to an arbitrary compression ratio.

+### **4. Baselines and Reference Methods**

+Our project builds upon and compares against established methods in the field.
+*   **Dataset:** We use the widely-cited **BBC News Summary Dataset**, which contains over 2,225 articles and their corresponding professionally-written summaries across five categories.
+*   **Baseline Model (TextRank):** We implement and evaluate the classic TextRank algorithm, a graph-based extractive model that serves as a powerful and standard baseline.
+Our implementation and evaluation strategy are informed by established practices, such as those demonstrated in the Kaggle notebook, ["Text Summarization Text Rank" by Misterfour](https://www.kaggle.com/code/misterfour/text-summarization-text-rank#Evaluate-the-model-on-ROUGE-and-BLEU-score).

+#### **5. Supervised Learning for State-of-the-Art Performance**

+While initial models rely on unsupervised heuristics, the state-of-the-art in extractive summarization is achieved through supervised learning.
+To this end, we have trained our own fine-tuned model based on the principles of the **BERTSum** architecture, a leading method in the field.

+*   **Rationale:** A supervised approach allows the model to learn the complex, nuanced patterns that determine a sentence's importance directly from data, rather than relying on hand-crafted rules.
+By creating "oracle" labels based on which sentences from the source article best reconstruct the human-written summary, we can fine-tune a powerful pre-trained model like BERT to act as a highly accurate sentence classifier.
+*   **Reference:** Our implementation is conceptually based on the methods pioneered by the BERTSum model, as detailed in the official repository: [nlpyang/BertSum](https://github.com/nlpyang/BertSum).
+This approach is chosen for its proven ability to achieve state-of-the-art results on both lexical (ROUGE) and semantic evaluation metrics.

 ## Phase 1: The Semantic Leap (`semantic_extractive1.py`)

 This version represented the first major architectural shift, moving from a purely lexical model to a semantic one to address the critical coverage failures.